lilou9221/McGill_Team2_Capstone/README.md

 - Cache files are stored in `data/processed/cache/`
 - Cache directories are automatically created as needed
 - Cache files are excluded from Git (see `.gitignore`)
-- **Automatic cleanup**: When new coordinates are provided, old coordinate-specific caches are automatically cleaned up
+- **Automatic cleanup**: Old coordinate-specific caches are automatically cleaned up on each run
-  - Preserved caches: Full state cache and protected coordinates (-13, -56, 100km)
+  - Preserved caches: Full state cache (no coordinates), protected coordinates (-13, -56, 100km), and current coordinates (same lat/lon/radius as current run)
-  - Only coordinate-specific caches (clipped_rasters) are cleaned up
+  - Only old coordinate-specific caches (clipped_rasters) that don't match the above are removed
 - To manually clear cache: Delete the `data/processed/cache/` directory or specific cache subdirectories
 - Cache size: Typically 10-100 MB depending on area size and number of datasets